-- Can breathe without support
+- Can breathe without support.

-- Can maintain a stable body temperature
+- Has a stable body temperature.

-- Can breast- or bottle-feed
+- Can breastfeed or bottle-feed.

-- Is gaining weight steadily
+- Is gaining weight over time.

-- Is free of infection
+- Is free of major health problems.

-- Other children in the household
+- Other children in the home.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies